tangentsoft/pidp8i/doc/uwfocal-manual.md

 this function automatically, so output on a single line may actually be the result of several `ASK` or `TYPE` commands.
 'Bang' operators can be 'piled together' to produce multiple blank lines: `TYPE !!!!!`, for example, would advance 5 lines.
-Note that to produce a single blank line may require either 1 or 2 `!`s depending upon whether anything has been written on the first line.
+Note that to produce a single blank line, you may require either 1 or 2 `!`s depending upon whether anything has been written on the first line.

 ### <a id="quote"></a>The Quote `"` Operator